cloudwego/cloudwego.github.io/content/en/docs/Getting started/_index.md

 You can use following command to install and upgrade `kitex`:

-`$ go get github.com/cloudwego/kitex/tool/cmd/kitex`
+`$ go install github.com/cloudwego/kitex/tool/cmd/kitex`

 After that, you can just run it to check whether it's installed successfully.
-完成后，可以通过执行kitex来检测是否安装成功。

 `$ kitex`